aubayfr/yggdrasil/README.md

-# Yggdrasil
+# Yggdrasil - TUI wrapper for OSDCloud

-**Yggdrasil is an opinionated collection of scripts to deploy Windows using OSDCloud.**
+**Yggdrasil serves as a TUI wrapper for OSDCloud.**

+**It also provides an opinionated startup script for WinPE.**

 > The opinionated part resides in the fact that it is designed for Autopilot registration of devices.
 >